lakowske/backdrop/README.md

 # Backdrop

-A simple, intuitive server daemon manager.
+Backdrop (bd) is a simple, intuitive server daemon manager.
 Run any server in the background with automatic logging - no configuration needed.

 ## Features

-- **Dead simple**: Just run `bd my_server.py` and it works
+- **Dead simple**: Just run `bd start command [args]` and it works
-- **Automatic logging**: Logs are automatically saved to `./logs/`
+- **Automatic logging**: Stdout and Stderr logs are automatically saved to `./logs/command.log` and `./logs/command_error.log`
-- **Multiple servers**: Manage multiple server processes from one tool
+- **Multiple servers**: Manage multiple server processes using .pid files from one tool
-- **Smart defaults**: Automatically detects Python scripts, creates log directories
 - **Process monitoring**: View CPU, memory usage, and uptime
 - **Graceful shutdown**: Proper signal handling for clean stops